 A quilt is comprised of three layers—two layers of fabric with batting in between—stitched together, often with a decorative design.
 Matouk quilts are constructed from the same fabric as the fitted and top sheets, making them soft enough to sleep under.
 A quilt is thinner than the more voluminous duvet cover or comforter, but denser, resulting in a heavier feel atop the body.
 Luxury quilts can be used solo over a flat sheet or layered over a blanket or under a duvet cover.

 A coverlet is a bedcovering with sides that hang down a few inches past the box spring, but don’t touch the floor.
 A coverlet can be tucked in or left untucked if edged with decorative trim.
 Luxury coverlets can be layered directly over a flat sheet or over a blanket.
 Matouk coverlets come in different fabrications, such as piqué and matelassé woven on a jacquard loom, resulting in an allover texture.
 It may sometimes resemble a quilt, but unlike a quilt, which is comprised of several layers, a coverlet is just one layer of fabric woven in such a way that mimics the quilting technique.
-Coverlets that are soft and drapey, like Matouk’s Pearl, are quite comfortable to sleep under.
-Others, like Barcelona are stiffer and dressier, and likely would be pulled back at night.
+Coverlets that are soft and drapey, like Matouk’s Costa, Pacific or Nadia, among other styles, are comfortable to sleep under and provide an added layer of warmth.

 Luxury throw blankets are small decorative blankets, often with trim or fringe, that are used for extra warmth, decoration, or as a covering when lounging on top of the bed.
 It is normally folded at the foot of the bed, on top of any other bedding.
 Matouk’s Suri is a favorite addition and our Pezzo throw adds a great pop of color.